Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: A description of

-Because the bracket \eqref{weightMB} is a deformation that does not preserve the grading given by the torus $\fgl(5)$, we consider the part of the weights that is salvaged, namely, we just exclude the 3rd coordinate of the weight, whereas the weight of $x_3$ is defined to be equal to $(-1,-1,1,1)$.
+Because the bracket \eqref{weightMB} is a~deformation that does not preserve the grading given by the torus in $\fgl(5)$, we consider the part of the weights that is salvaged, namely, we just exclude the 3rd coordinate of the weight; whereas the weight of $x_3$ is defined to be equal to $(-1,-1,1,1)$.

-The dimension of $\fg_0$ is the same for all $p$; it is their expressions that differ.
-The raising operators in $\fg_0$ are those of weight $(1,-1,0,0)$, $(0,0,1,-1)$, and those with a positive sum of coordinates of the weight, $\dim(\fg_0^+) = 13$; we skip their explicit description (it is commented in \TeX file).
+The dimension of $\fg_0$ is the same for all $p$; it is the expressions of the elements that differ.
+The raising operators in $\fg_0$ are those of weight $(1,-1,0,0)$ or $(0,0,1,-1)$, and those with a~positive sum of coordinates of the weight, $\dim(\fg_0^+) = 13$; we skip their explicit description (it is commented with \% marks in the \TeX\ file available in arXiv).